Plant-based eggs are coming for your breakfast sandwiches

-When you order a breakfast sandwich or a scramble at New Seasons Market, a local chain in Portland, Seattle, and Northern California, you’ll bite into a yellow, fluffy food that tastes just like an egg, but did not, in fact, come from an animal.
-Instead, what you’re eating is a mung bean, a legume that people have been eating for thousands of years that, when ground into a liquid, happens to scramble and gel just like an egg.
+Perhaps one day soon, when you order a breakfast sandwich or a scramble at some specialty grocery stores, you’ll bite into a yellow, fluffy food that tastes just like an egg, but did not, in fact, come from an animal.
+Instead, what you’ll be eating is a mung bean, a legume that people have been eating for thousands of years that, when ground into a liquid, happens to scramble and gel just like an egg.

 Mung beans are the key ingredient in Just Egg, the latest product from Just, Inc.–the company formerly known as Hampton Creek, which manufactures plant-based alternatives to products like mayonnaise, cookie dough, and salad dressing.
 Just Egg, a liquid that scrambles in a way that’s eerily similar to an egg when cooked in a pan, is derived from mung bean protein, and colored with turmeric to mimic the light yellow of an egg.
-It’s slowly rolling out in stores and restaurants across the U.S., and New Seasons Market has gone as far as to entirely replace its regular eggs with the mung bean mixture.
+It’s slowly rolling out in stores and restaurants across the U.S., including groceries like New Seasons Market, a chain throughout Portland, Seattle, and Northern California.

 The egg is the cheapest and most abundant form of animal protein on the planet, and to Just, that signaled a problem.
 “Food, against all of these different categories, has been formulated on the back of intensive animal agriculture,” says Just CEO Josh Tetrick.
 Just’s whole mission is to prove that large-scale animal agriculture–which is both inhumane and environmentally damaging–is not necessary to produce foods that have become commonplace in our diets.